klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

                       default configuration.
 --db DB               Define the name of the DB file.
 This option value is
                       stored in the configuration file.
--P PARTIALDB, --partialdb PARTIALDB
-                      Define the name of the partialdb file.
 --builddb BUILDDB     Specify the BUILDDB file.
 This option value is stored in
                       the configuration file.
 -t BUILDTAG, --buildtag BUILDTAG